stratumn/sdk-js/README.md

 - `formId`: a valid form id,
 - `data`: the data object corresponding to the action being done.

-The Sdk will return an object corresponding to the "state" your new trace is in at the moment.
+The Sdk will return an object corresponding to the "state" of your new trace.
 This state exposes the following fields:

 - `traceId`: the id (uuid format) which uniquely identify the newly created trace,
 - `headLink`: the link that was last appended to the trace,
 - `updatedAt`: the `Date` at which the trace was last updated,
 - `updatedBy`: the id of the user who last updated the trace,
 - `data`: the aggregated data modelling the state the trace is in.

+Notes:

+- You can view your forms detail from your group's Attestation Forms page (for ex `https://trace.stratumn.com/group/322547/forms`).
+- When viewing a specific form detail, you can retrieve the form id from the url. (`https://trace.stratumn.com/group/322547/form/788547` => `formId=788547`).
+- The `data` object argument must be valid against the JSON schema of the form you are using, otherwise Trace will throw a validation error.

 ### Appending a link to an existing trace